EleonoraAmico/Calibration_EBT3/README.md

 10. [Considerations & Limitations](#known-limitations)

 ## Description
 CurveFitter is a Python library designed to calibrate Gafchromic EBT3 radiochromic films used in dosimetry applications.
 The main challenge in calibrating these films arises from the lack of a well-known calibration function.
-As such, each batch of films must be individually calibrated.
+In addition, each batch of films must be individually calibrated.

 To address this, CurveFitter provides an automated framework for testing various calibration functions found in the scientific literature.
 The goal is to identify the calibration function that minimizes the Mean Squared Error (MSE) between the measured and expected dose-response data.
 By comparing different calibration models, this library helps users find the most accurate calibration for their specific set of data.

 The calibration process involves two main variables:

-The X-axis represents the pixel values measured from the film.
+- The X-axis represents the pixel values measured from the film.
-The Y-axis represents the corresponding relative dose associated with those pixel values.
+- The Y-axis represents the corresponding relative dose associated with those pixel values.

 However, because there are different methods to derive the calibration curve, the library also includes tools to process the data in multiple ways.
 Specifically, it supports methods to calculate the optical density (OD) and net optical density (netOD), as these are widely used in the literature for calibrating Gafchromic films.
 This flexibility allows the user to choose the appropriate method depending on the dataset and the specific application.

 Additionally, a separate class called FitPlotter has been implemented to facilitate the visualization of the calibration results.
 This class inherits from CurveFitter and generates plots of the fitting functions, providing an intuitive way to visually assess the performance of different calibration models.
 The FitPlotter class includes the plot_fits method, which allows users to plot the fitting functions based on different plot types, including: